235u/proposals/GamePriceComparison/README.md

 > to show how expensive UK gaming is compared to other places.

-Keep in mind that the ability to filter on game title requires all game titles (available in English, bound to the unique `appid`) to be prefetched.
+Keep in mind that the ability to filter on game title requires all game titles (available in English, bound to unique app IDs) to be prefetched.

 ## Proof of concept